AbdallaAlhag/file-upload-platform/README.md

     -> would be cool to integrate a little step by step tutorial on the site to showcase features -> drag and drop files would be cool but idk
 # Bug:
-    -> txt files are black background and white text, kinda annoying -> got empty results message working on box view, but when we switch to row view it doesn't return cuz we don't refresh page, this is a backend project so it's not a big deal, we can just leave it empty.
+    -> Got upload error message displaying but indexData and folders not loading -> txt files are black background and white text, kinda annoying -> got empty results message working on box view, but when we switch to row view it doesn't return cuz we don't refresh page, this is a backend project so it's not a big deal, we can just leave it empty.
 Too much work for too little results.
     -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting